 How SSO to on-premises resources works on Azure AD joined devices

-It's probably not a surprise that an Azure Active Directory (Azure AD) joined device gives you a single sign-on (SSO) experience to your tenant's cloud apps.
-If your environment has on-premises Active Directory Domain Services (AD DS), you can also get SSO experience on Azure AD joined devices to resources and applications that rely on on-premises AD.
+Azure Active Directory (Azure AD) joined devices give users a single sign-on (SSO) experience to your tenant's cloud apps.
+If your environment has on-premises Active Directory Domain Services (AD DS), users can also SSO to resources and applications that rely on on-premises Active Directory Domain Services.

 This article explains how this works.

 - On-premises SSO requires line-of-sight communication with your on-premises AD DS domain controllers.
 If Azure AD joined devices aren't connected to your organization's network, a VPN or other network infrastructure is required.

 - Azure AD Connect or Azure AD Connect cloud sync: To synchronize default user attributes like SAM Account Name, Domain Name, and UPN.
 For more information, see the article Attributes synchronized by Azure AD Connect.